 Ahhh.
 It's fitting that the belle of the ball was the last major summit we tried.
-After doing Antler Ridge, Curator Mountain and GR403502 by the Notch we were ready for a real challenge.
+After doing Antler Ridge, Curator Mountain, Amber and GR403502 by the Notch we were ready for a real challenge.
 We got our challenge in the form of Mount Tekarra.

 The night before I challenged the boys if they would join me getting up at 0600 to try tackle Tekarra from the 'other side'.
 I had noticed from Amber Mountain summit that we could have quite easily walked up the back side of Tekarra from the Skyline Trail.
 It would have been about 2km out of our way and we were to tired to bother so I thought we would try from the other side, going up a ridge that touched down near the Tekarra campground and wound around to the North side of the mountain.

 I'm not sure if they took me serious but sure enough at 0600 I woke up and went to get the guys.
-A loud "Good morning ladies" and they were on the way!
-After getting our toques on and fumbling into our clothes in the dark we were across the stream and bushwacking our way up the ridge.
+After getting our toques on and fumbling into our clothes in the dark we were across the stream and bushwhacking our way up the ridge.
 There was a smattering of trails - probably from sheep - making their way up the ridge so we followed them.
 Eventually we worked our way to the col between the cliffs of Tekarra and the ridges from Signal Mountain.
 This is where I thought our morning was about to come to an end.

 When we topped out at the col. I immediately noticed that we were in trouble.
 There was no gentle slope meeting the ridge but instead a line of cliffs marched off into the morning mists with no obvious way through.
 I have done enough scrambles that I know that cliffs can have amazing weaknesses when they are observed up close so I decided to keep going.
 Good thing.